 Time: 7.5 Minutes

-Enjoy this free meditation for kids during bedtime or any moment they need to relax and find stillness.
 This winter-themed meditation is guided by an enthusiastic female voice, making it almost story-like.
-Your kids will imagine themselves as snowmen warming up and relaxing as the sun warms and soothes the tensions and worries they have.
+Your kids will imagine themselves as snowmen, warming up and relaxing as the sun warms and soothes the tensions and worries they have.

 Time: 5 Minutes

-This 5-minute meditation is perfect for pre-school kids who are are trying meditation for the first time.
-Bird imagery, visualizations of the colors of the rainbow, a soothing female voice, and calming music makes it easy to find peace and calm.
+This five-minute meditation is perfect for little ones who are trying meditation for the first time.
+Bird imagery, visualizations of the colors of the rainbow, a soothing female voice, and calming music make it easy to find peace and calm.

 Time: 6 Minutes